kingebere/Bitmama-test/README.md

 # Github User App

 Web app built with React, Node.js, and
-Express for getting Github User repository data with user authentication using Github OAuth
+Express for getting and filtering a Github User repository data with user authentication using Github OAuth

 ## Environment Variables Setup: